JulianStandring/boom_cli/README.md

 A command line interface written in Ruby with the Thor toolkit.
 It allows for api interactions with the "search", "game" and "dlcs" resources documented with [GiantBomb.com](https://www.giantbomb.com/api/).

 ## How do I...
-Basic outline of how to Run, Read and Change the contents of this repo.
+A basic outline of how to Run, Read and Change the contents of this repo.

 # Run it
 - Get the files